-Why do storms need names?
+Why do storms have names? - CBBC Newsround

-Parts of the UK have been hit by Storm Brian this October.
+Storm Ophelia was one of the biggest storms to hit the UK last year.

-You might also remember we had Storm Aileen in September.
+Before that we had Storm Aileen and Storm Doris.

+So what will be the big storms coming our way over the next year be called?

+The Met Office, which keeps track of the weather here, have released their new list of names for 2018 and 2019.

+On it is: Ali, Bronagh, Callum, Deirdre, Erik, Freya, Gareth, Hannah, Idris, Jane, Kevin, Lily, Max, Niamh, Oliver, Peggy, Ross, Saoirse, Tristan, Violet, Wyn.

-But why do storms have names?
+Why do storms have names?

-Hector, Larry, Niall and Winifred are some of the other names that have been chosen to be given to storms in the UK and Ireland in 2017/18.

-The Met Office, which keeps track of the weather here, has decided to give storms boys and girls names in the same way as they do in America.
+The Met Office decided to start giving storms boys and girls names back in 2014, in the same way they do in America.

-But why do they need names and how are they decided?
-Here's Newsround's guide.
+The first windstorm to be named was Abigail on 10 November 2015.

-The Met Office hopes that naming big storms will mean people are more aware of them and how dangerous they can be.
+The Met Office hoped that naming big storms will make people more aware of them and how dangerous they can be.

-They think that it will be easier to follow the progress of a storm on the TV, radio, or on social media, if it has a name.
+They think it will be easier to follow the progress of a storm on the TV, radio, or on social media, if it has a name.

 Derrick Ryall, from the Met Office, said: "We have seen how naming storms elsewhere in the world raises awareness of severe weather before it strikes."

+But not every storm to hit the UK, gets it's name from the list.

+Lots of storms start off in the US before crossing Atlantic towards the UK - to avoid any confusion, they keep the name they were given by the National Weather Service in the US.

-How big do the storms have to be?
+How big do storms have to be to get a name?

 Not all storms will be big enough to get names - only those expected to cause significant damage.